brucemack/brucemack.github.io/_posts/2025-10-24-asl-usb-audio.md

 (See [chan_simpleusb.c code](https://github.com/AllStarLink/app_rpt/blob/f8e4aee84bfeeb4c3acf3ccd2c1a0cdefaef1936/channels/chan_simpleusb.c#L2130)).

 The USB audio devices are running at 48 kHz.
 The network audio runs at 8 kHz.
-Network audio needs to be up-sampled by a factor of 6.
+Network audio needs to be upsampled by a factor of 6.
 As per normal multi-rate technique, a low-pass filter needs to be applied after the 8kHz sample has been copied 6 times.
 An FIR filter is used.
 The comment
 says: "2900 Hz passband with 0.5 db ripple, 6300 Hz stopband at 60db."
-The coefficients are here:
+The coefficients from the actual code are here:

 ```c
 #define	NTAPS 31